tomclay1x/Networking/README.md

 -	Error correction
 -	Termination of communications

-While we use internet download something they chop it into packets.
+While we use internet download something chop it into packets.
 These packets contain some information about starting and ending point.

 # Networking Devices